One person arrested in connection to child’s death in Plainview car fire

-LUBBOCK, Texas — One person was arrested Friday for Criminally Negligent Homicide in connection to the death of a 3-year-old child in Plainview, according to the Plainview Police Department.
+LUBBOCK, Texas — Christopher Cantrell of Plainview was arrested Friday and booked into Hale County Jail for Criminally Negligent Homicide after Cantrell’s daughter, 3-year-old Tabitha Cantrell, was killed in a vehicle fire, according to the Plainview Police Department.

+The fire was reported about 2:45 pm Friday in the 3600 block of Olton Road.

 The following is a press release from the Plainview Police Department: